-The Draft Greater Norwich Local Plan provides strategic policies to guide development over Greater Norwich until 2038.
+The Greater Norwich Local Plan provides strategic policies to guide development over Greater Norwich until 2038.
 It also identifies sites for housing or employment development, and incorporates site specific policies in the site allocations.
-Applying the Public Sector Equality Duty to local plans, it is important to assess whether policies in the Draft Greater Norwich Local Plan (GNLP) have any impact (positive or negative) on any protected group.
+Applying the Public Sector Equality Duty to local plans, it is important to assess whether policies in the Greater Norwich Local Plan (GNLP) have any impact (positive or negative) on any protected group, and to consider whether the GNLP policies address socio-economic inequality.